seshuk/seshuk.github.io/_posts/2018-12-31-goals-status-yearend.md

 ### Personal:

 - *Tick off at least 1 item in personal bucket list:*
  This is was biggest...
-Ticked off two from personal bucket list.
-There were two long pending items in my list, I wasn't able to do for more than 2 years that were ticked off...
+Ticked off two items from personal bucket list.
+There were two pending items in my list, I wasn't able to do for more than 2 years that were ticked off...
 2018 was worth it.
 Great year. :+1: :+1: :+1:

 If I average out the percentage completed of each goal, I can say about 75% of what I aimed for was achieved.